ibm-xaas/dev-env/README.md

 * docker-compose

 ## Available Tools
-* terraform and tfenv
+* terraform latest and tfenv
-* terragrunt and tgenv
+* terragrunt latest and tgenv
-* packer and pkenv
+* packer latest and pkenv
 * python 3.9 or later and pyenv
-* ansible
+* ansible latest
-* docker and docker-compose
+* docker or docker-ce and docker-compose
-* ibmcloud cli
+* ibmcloud cli latest
 * qemu and qemu-tools
 * golang 1.17 or later